 You may also like to read A Decade of SALIN – an update to commemorate our 10-year anniversary.

 The main organisational body is the executive committee.
 The committee has no formal office bearers (with the exception of the treasurer).
 Tasks and positions are shared on a roster basis.

 Pixie is the Metadata and Special Collections Librarian at Flinders University.
 Previously she was the Senior Archivist in the Bob Hawke Prime Ministerial Library at the University of South Australia.
 Pixie is passionate about working with unique collections to ensure they are preserved and accessible.
 Outside the library world she volunteers with the SA CWA and likes cooking vegan food, travelling, reading (of course), crafting and collecting vintage clothes and homewares.

 Lachlan Young is Knowledge Base and Licensing Librarian at the University of South Australia.
 He has been working in libraries for four years, and previously taught English in Japan for three years.
 He has also worked for a thesaurus, and so knows all the words.
 Outside of work he likes to sing, dance and solve puzzles.

-Anna is a post graduate Library and Information Management student at the University of South Australia.
+Anna is a Reference Librarian at the University of South Australia.
 She has completed a Bachelor of Arts, with Honours in History, at Flinders University.